-What is a protective safeguards endorsement and what are its implications for an insured?
-While they might offer businesses a premium discount when attached to their policy, they also carry responsibilities for seeing to it that loss-deterring devices such as fire and theft alarms are functioning as they should — and consequences when they are not.
+An equally strong case can be made for better understanding how protective safeguards endorsements work.
+While they might offer businesses a premium discount when attached to their policy, they also carry responsibilities for seeing to it that loss-deterring devices such as fire and theft alarms are functioning as they should—and consequences when they are not.